wearefrank/ladybug/CONTRIBUTING.md

 Choosing Spring profiles also applies to running Ladybug without the Frank!Framework using ladybug-test-webapp.

 Finally, there is the choice whether to build the code locally or to use pre-built artifacts from the Nexus server managed by the maintainers of the Frank!Framework (or the Nexus server Maven Central for official releases of the Frank!Framework).
-Local builds are typically SNAPSHOT versions while Nexus releases do not.
+Local builds are typically SNAPSHOT versions while Nexus releases are not.
 Nightly builds have a timestamp in their version number while official releases are of the form x.y.z without SNAPSHOT and without a timestamp.

 Apart from the GitHub projects introduced so far, we have ladybug-ff-cypress-test (https://github.com/wearefrank/ladybug-ff-cypress-test).
 This project holds Cypress tests that test Ladybug as a part of the Frank!Framework.
 Project ladybug-frontend, the Angular frontend of Ladybug, has Cypress tests that test Ladybug as a standalone product.